Updated October 21, 2020

 - Increased diversity of the company: 36%

 - Saved workers' compensation or other insurance costs: 30%

 - Hired a qualified person with a disability: 12%

 Finding #5: Employers find JAN helpful during the accommodation process.

-    Ninety-eight percent of employers surveyed found that JAN understood their needs.
+Ninety-eight percent of the 3,201 employers surveyed who responded reported that JAN understood their needs.
 In addition, 94% stated the information JAN sent them met their needs.
 And 100% of employers stated they would use JAN again!